LGBTQ culture in Liverpool: 2020 COVID-19 pandemic and Linda Gold's Funny Boyz

 As of January 2022, Funny Boyz events have also been held in Aberdeen, Glasgow, Norway, Finland, Sweden, Denmark, Italy, Spain and The Netherlands.

+2023 Eurovision Song Contest

+Liverpool hosted the Eurovision Song Contest 2023 on behalf of 2022 winner Ukraine.
+Ukraine was unable to host the contest due to the escalation of the Russo-Ukrainian War and 2022 Russian invasion.
+Data obtained by Merseyside Police and the Liverpool BID Company suggested that up to an additional 500,000 visitors came to Liverpool over the two weeks leading up to the event.

+The Eurovision Song Contest has long appealed to a mass international LGBT audience due to a combination of elements within the show including glamour, camp and flamboyant themes and a consistent history of LGBT representation within the performances themselves.

+Gay Times and PinkNews reported a significant increase in LGBT tourists visiting Liverpool for the contest, particularly to the bars and clubs in the city's Pride Quarter.
+The Pride Quarter had embraced the festival with a schedule of Eurovision themed events which included extended opening hours, outside bars and seating, big screens and bunting featuring union jacks, Ukraine flags and rainbow flags.

+A series of events specifically for the LGBT community were also held across the city to coincide with the contest including 'Queer Joy' at the Royal Albert Dock in collaboration with Skittles, Gay Times, Getty Images and Queer Britain, as well as Queerovision, an LGBT wrestling show and an LGBT festival featuring drag, performance, choreography, vogue, music, carnival and circus.

 Homotopia festival and global impact

 Liverpool is the host city of Homotopia: The only lesbian, gay, bisexual and trans combined arts organisation in the North of England.
 Homotopia is a month-long festival of gay culture including theatre, film, photography and art, as well as delivering a national and international programme of social justice and education initiatives all year round.
 In the 2008 festival, attendance figures reached 12,000, and by 2011 its web-based TV service reached 200,000 people a year.

 Homotopia has been attended by numerous high-profile figures from international gay society, including Peter Tatchell, Holly Johnson, Armistead Maupin, and Amy Lame.
 In its formative years, Homotopia also represented the gay community with its own float in Liverpool's annual Lord Mayor's Parade, along with other communities in the city.